 The second step is to determine the order of the activities.
-Which activity is predecessor which one is the successor.
+Which activity is the predecessor which one is the successor?
 It is easy to determine the sequence of some activities however the sequence of some tasks may require deep analysis.

 3. Build a network diagram

-The third step is to create the network diagram by the help of a software or by hand and place the activities on the diagram.
+The third step is to create the network diagram with the help of software or by hand and place the activities on the diagram.

 4. Estimate the activity durations